How Do I Get A Web Server Account? - Web Center

 All users of Division/Department/Committee/Other Campus Group and /people/username/ Web Server accounts must also complete the following steps:

-- Submit a request to the Helpdesk to have a copy of the Windows or Mac secure file transfer program installed on your campus computer.
+- Submit a request to the ITS Service Desk to have a copy of the Windows or Mac secure file transfer program installed on your campus computer.
 You will use the program to transfer files from and to your website directory on the development web server.

 Version 3.2.x is the most updated SSH Secure Shell Program for Windows computers.
-If you do not have version 3.2.x, submit a request to the Helpdesk to have the new version installed.
+If you do not have version 3.2.x, submit a request to the ITS Service Desk to have the new version installed.

 - If you are working on an existing website, please remember to download all files from your website on the "dev2.ohlone.edu" server and work on those versions of your web pages.